Why You Shouldn’t Use An Air Fryer?

 Yes, air fryers produce acrylamides.
 Acrylamide is a compound that forms a chemical reaction between sugars and amino acids (asparagine), found in plant-based foods like potatoes, cereal grain food, etc.

-Acrylamides are formed when these are cooked at high temperatures, like frying, baking, and roasting.
-This toxin has been found to cause cancer.
-It is classified as a group 2A carcinogen for humans.
-Owing to the high temperature of cooking in an air fryer and the long period of cooking needed, the acrylamide composition in air-fried foods might be significantly increased.
+Acrylamides are formed when foods are cooked at high temperatures, like frying, baking, and roasting.
+This toxin has been found to cause cancer and is classified as a group 2A carcinogen for humans.
+Owing to the high temperature of an air fryer and the long period of cooking needed, the acrylamide composition in air-fried foods might be significantly increased.

 Igor M